-Showing to the students that we appreciate their best efforts is one of the best ways to establish good relationships.
-By taking into account the growth statue of our students, we might as well guided in setting high expectations for them.
+Showing the students that we appreciate their best efforts is one of the best ways to establish good relationships.
+By taking into account the growth status of our students, we might as well guided in setting high expectations for them.

 However, there’s more we can do as the managers in the classroom and facilitators of learning to set standards in the classroom so we and our students know the patterns of how we should treat one another.